macaburguera/WeVibeMLops/reports/README.md

 That got a bit better with the Docker files development, which helped a lot with environment setup but were also pretty complicated to setup correctly, especially when dealing with ports, GPU access and secret management.

-The worst part by far, even though now is the one that runs more smoothly, is all the Cloud setup: it was a bit frustrating the fist times to manage the credentials, roles and authentications needed to wor with google cloud.
+The worst part by far, even though now is the one that runs more smoothly, is all the Cloud setup: it was a bit frustrating the first times to manage the credentials, roles and authentications needed to wor with google cloud.

 Regarding the cloud, we would have wanted to finally automate the image buildup process, but we found it to need much more time to fix than we had and we decided to go on deploying the docker images manually and focus on other things, such a nice API and frontend deployment.